aspose-barcode-cloud/Aspose.BarCode-Products/barcode/php/_index.md

      Get Started with Barcode Processing
     </h2>
     <p>
-     It is easy to get started with Aspose.BarCode Cloud SDK for PHP and there is nothing to install.
-Simply create an account at
+     Aspose.BarCode Cloud SDK for PHP does not require installing any packages and is easy to use.
+To start working, you can simply create an account in
      <a href="https://dashboard.aspose.cloud/#/apps">
       Aspose for Cloud
      </a>
      and get your application information.
-Once you have the App SID &amp; KEY, you are ready to give the Aspose.BarCode Cloud SDK for PHP a try on any supported platforms.
+Once you get App SID &amp; KEY, you are ready to test Aspose.BarCode Cloud SDK for PHP on any of the supported platforms.
     </p>
     <!-- <div id="code" class="codeblock">